Supercycles, stable supermaps and SUSY Nori motives: Supercycles

 Our next task is to prove that the push-forward of supercycles is compatible with rational equivalence.
 The proof is inspired by the one given in \cite[Lemma 42.20.3]{Stacks} for ordinary cycles.
 Again, we need some preliminary results.

 \begin{lemma} Let $\Wc$ be a supervariety of even dimension 1 and pure odd dimension 1 and $f\colon\Wc \to \SSpec \K$ a proper morphism where $\K$ is a superfield of odd dimension 0 or 1.
-If $g\in\K(\Wc)^\ast$ is an even rational superfunction, then $g_\ast[\divi(g)]=0$. \end{lemma} \begin{proof} We have a commutative diagram
+If $g\in\K(\Wc)^\ast$ is an even rational superfunction, then $f_\ast[\divi(g)]=0$. \marginnote{corretto g in f} \end{lemma} \begin{proof} We have a commutative diagram